courtneyjkeeler/grex-telescope.github.io/docs/hardware/box.md

 Run fiber cable through the 1 in nipple pipe into the Switch.
 Plug pipe with steel wool.

-Screw feed to the top of the box.
-LNAs connect to terminals on feed, and SMA cables connect LNAs to POLA, POLB on interface plate.
-Magnetic GPS unit attaches to side arm, and screws into GPS port on interface plate.
+Screw feed to the top of the box using 8/32 hex screws and nuts.
+The LNAs connect to the terminals on the feed, and  SMA cables connect the LNA outputs to POLA and POLB on the interface plate.
+The magnetic GPS unit attaches to a side arm, and screws into the GPS port on the interface plate.

 TODO: side arm?